markburns/to_factory/README.md

 ToFactory
 =========

-This is a little convenience gem for the scenario where you find yourself writing factories for a pre-existing project.
+Easily add factories with valid data for an existing project.

-E.g. they didn't have tests or they were using Test:Unit with fixtures but you prefer RSpec and FactoryGirl.
+If you find yourself working on a project without tests/factories or only using fixtures, then use this gem to quickly generate a factory from an existing object.

 Installation
 ___________